John Donald Anderson

 In 2005, Alec left Chattem to become Chairman and CEO of FGX International based in Smithfield, Rhode Island.
 FGX is the world's largest seller of reading glasses and sunglasses, principally under the Foster Grant® brand name.
 He retired as chairman and CEO in June 2014.

-Alec is a director of Bradshaw International and KT Tape.
-He also serves as a trustee of Charleston Collegiate School and is an adjunct professor at the Charleston School of Law.
+Alec is a director of Barr Brands International, Bradshaw International, KT Tape, Zoe's Kitchen, Delta Apparel, and Coca-Cola Bottling Works of Tullahoma, Inc. He also serves as an adjunct professor at the Charleston School of Law.

-Alec and his wife, Susan, have five children and ten grandchildren and currently reside in Charleston, South Carolina.
+Alec and his wife, Susan, have five children and Alec and his wife, Susan, have five children and eleven grandchildren and currently reside in Charleston, South Carolina.

 William R. Timmons, III